-In this guide we’ll take a closer look at these new requirements known as Strong Customer Authentication (SCA) and the kinds of payments they affect.
+In this guide we’ll take a closer look at Europe’s Strong Customer Authentication (SCA) requirements and the kinds of payments they impact.
 We’ll also cover the exemptions that can be used for low-risk transactions to offer a frictionless checkout experience.

 What is Strong Customer Authentication?